What will a consultative role involve?

 Unlike one to one and group therapy where the individual receives direct input from the speech and language therapist, a consultative role will focus on providing advice and recommendations for the individual, their carer and others involved in their care.

 Following an initial assessment the speech and language therapist will be able to advise or recommend on how to manage the individual’s speech, language or eating and drinking needs.
 A speech and language therapist will often combine a consultative role with other types of treatment e.g. one to one therapy.

 Who can benefit from a consultative role?

-There are many types of consultative services available in speech and language therapy, this will vary for each individual and will depend on their specific speech, language and communication needs and also their underlying condition or disorder.
-A consultative role will include giving advice, support or recommendations on the individuals speech, language or eating and drinking needs.
+There are many types of consultative services available at SLT UK, this will vary for each individual and will depend on their specific speech, language and communication needs and also their underlying condition or disorder.
+A consultative role will include giving advice, support or recommendations on the individual’s speech, language or eating and drinking needs.

 What are the benefits of consultative services?